wcampos/aog/README.md

 AoG provides a real-time and historic dashboard of attacks of different sources.
 Machine Learning is applied to the incoming events to analyze trends/groups.
-This is an event based lambda architecture where raw events are stored permanently for self-healing purposes.
+This is an event based lambda architecture where raw events are stored permanently for self-healing purposes, preferably in infrequent access S3 prefixes.

 ## Background
 Events arrive raw, they are enriched with the source of the data, the time of receipt.